ReiselRol/PRACTICE-Java/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/ReiselRol/PRACTICE-Java?style=for-the-badge)
 ![Issues](https://img.shields.io/github/issues/ReiselRol/PRACTICE-Java?style=for-the-badge)

-Este repositorio contiene todas las prácticas realizadas durante el ciclo superior de Desarrollo de Aplicaciones Multiplataforma (DAM).
+This repository contains all the practices carried out during the higher cycle of Multiplatform Application Development (DAM).

-## Contenido
+## Content

-- **Ejercicios de Fundamentos de Programación**: Programación básica en Java.
+- **Programming Fundamentals Exercises**: Basic programming in Java.
-- **Estructuras de Datos**: Implementaciones de listas, pilas, colas, árboles, etc.
+- **Data Structures**: Implementations of lists, stacks, queues, trees, etc.
-- **Programación Orientada a Objetos (POO)**: Clases, objetos, herencia, polimorfismo, etc.
+- **Object-Oriented Programming (OOP)**: Classes, objects, inheritance, polymorphism, etc.
-- **Bases de Datos**: Conexión y manipulación de bases de datos desde Java.
+- **Databases**: Connecting and manipulating databases from Java.
-- **Interfaces Gráficas**: Desarrollo de aplicaciones con GUI utilizando Swing y JavaFX.
+- **Graphical Interfaces**: Developing applications with GUI using Swing and JavaFX.
-- **Desarrollo Web**: Aplicaciones web utilizando servlets y JSP.
+- **Web Development**: Web applications using servlets and JSP.

-## Requisitos
+## Requirements

-- Java JDK 8 o superior.
+- Java JDK 8 or higher.
-- Un IDE como IntelliJ IDEA, Eclipse, o NetBeans.
+- An IDE like IntelliJ IDEA, Eclipse, or NetBeans.

-## Instalación
+## Installation

-1. Clona el repositorio:
+1. Clone the repository:
     ```bash
     git clone https://github.com/ReiselRol/PRACTICE-Java.git
     ```
-2. Abre el proyecto con tu IDE favorito.
+2. Open the project with your favorite IDE.
-3. Compila y ejecuta las prácticas según sea necesario.
+3. Compile and run the practices as needed.

-## Uso
+## Usage

-Cada carpeta dentro del repositorio corresponde a una práctica diferente.
-Lee el README de cada carpeta para más detalles sobre cada práctica específica.
+Each folder within the repository corresponds to a different practice.
+Read the README of each folder for more details about each specific practice.

-## Contribuciones
+## Contributions

-Las contribuciones son bienvenidas.
-Por favor, abre un issue o crea un pull request para discutir los cambios que desees realizar.
+Contributions are welcome.
+Please open an issue or create a pull request to discuss any changes you wish to make.

-## Licencia
+## License

-Este proyecto está licenciado bajo la licencia MIT.
-Ver el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

-## Contacto
+## Contact

-- **Autor**: Ramon Rios
+- **Author**: Ramon Rios
 - **GitHub**: [ReiselRol](https://github.com/ReiselRol)